Kernix13/node-npm-basics/README.md

 ```js
 npm install webpack webpack-cli  --save-dev
 ```
-Then y ou need to create a config file in your root directory called `webpack.config.js`.
+Then you need to create a config file in your root directory called `webpack.config.js`.
 In it you tell webpack what you want it to do – you only need one property: `entry`.
 Then type the path to the file you want to bundle.

-To tell webpack hot to process and bundle the file(s), you need to include `module.exports =` then the obejct `{…}`.
+To tell webpack how to process and bundle the file(s), you need to include `module.exports =` then the obejct `{…}`.

 Now go into `package.json` and look for a property called `scripts`.
 You can create an **npm script** which you can run from the command line: